sebastiansulinski/ssd-confirm/README.md

 extendBlocks: {},                           // object that can extend blocks (currently only 'remove').
 extendBehaviours: {}                        // object that can extend behaviours (currently only 'reload' and 'removeRow').

+actionProperties: function(trigger, properties) { return properties; }
+// allows you to modify properties before the call is made.
 ```

 ## Behaviours